 Stamford, CT resident Nancy Fink Benjamin, who is also a Future 5 college prep coach, grew up in Stamford and attended Stamford public schools.
 Nancy began her career on the advertising agency side in account management at Dancer, Fitzgerald, Sample and moved into advertising sales at Conde Nast where she worked for Mademoiselle, Glamour and Allure magazines.
 She attended Michigan State University where she received a Bachelor of Arts in Telecommunications and English and a Masters of Arts in Advertising.

-In addition to the new board members, Future 5 board includes: New Canaan residents chairman, Polly Perkins Johnson, vice chairman & secretary, Tom Turrentine, VP of RBC Wealth Management, Andrew Ashforth, co-CEO, The Ashforth Company, Thomas Beusse, CEO, F+W, Jack Loop, CEO, The Loop Company, Frank Lyon, individual philanthropy officer, AmeriCares, Jamere Jackson, CFO, The Nielsen Company, Christopher Wright, partner, Pilgrim Capital, Cindy Ziegler, director, Halo Studios, as well as Darien resident David Schirmer, VP and general manager, Hearst Corporation, Fairfield resident Jessica Lee, assurance senior manager, PricewaterhouseCoopers, and Redding resident Kim DePra, VP, marketing & communications, The Ashforth Company.
+In addition to the new board member, Future 5 board includes: New Canaan residents chairman, Polly Perkins Johnson, vice chairman & secretary, Tom Turrentine, VP of RBC Wealth Management, Andrew Ashforth, co-CEO, The Ashforth Company, Thomas Beusse, CEO, F+W, Jack Loop, CEO, The Loop Company, Frank Lyon, individual philanthropy officer, AmeriCares, Jamere Jackson, CFO, The Nielsen Company, Christopher Wright, partner, Pilgrim Capital, Cindy Ziegler, director, Halo Studios, as well as Darien resident David Schirmer, VP and general manager, Hearst Corporation, Fairfield resident Jessica Lee, assurance senior manager, PricewaterhouseCoopers, and Redding resident Kim DePra, VP, marketing & communications, The Ashforth Company.

 Founded in 2009, Future 5 has served 500+ students and overall has a 98% high school graduation rate.
 For the 2016-2017 school year, Future 5 expects to serve approximately 160 students.
 The nonprofit has a staff of five.
 Future 5 and its board are currently focused on sustainability by expanding quality programming and infrastructure, creating a reserve fund, expanding its physical space, and strengthening general operations.
 Ultimately, the board hopes to expand Future 5’s model to other cities.